voselo/deploy_mate/README.md

 # **Deploy Mate**

-Deploy Mate is a utility designed to simplify and automate the build and deployment process for Flutter applications.
-It supports multiple flavors, build types, and deployment to services like Yandex Disk or App Store Connect, with CI/CD support.
+🚀 Deploy Mate is a CI/CD utility designed to simplify and automate the build and deployment process for Flutter applications.
+It supports multiple flavors, build types, and deployment to services.

 ---

 ## **Features**
 - Multi-flavor builds (APK, AAB, IPA)
 - Automatic build number increment
-- Integration with Yandex Disk for artifact deployment
+- Deployment integrations (Appstore Connect, Yandex Drive)
-- Telegram reports
+- Telegram build reports
 - CI/CD-ready configuration with automated setup for tokens

 ---